Frequently Asked Questions

 The Inquiry has been formally established under the Inquiries Act (2005), and is now in the process of gathering evidence.
 The Inquiry will make contact with those that it requires to provide evidence.

-People can share their experience of the pandemic with the Inquiry through the Inquiry’s listening exercise, further details, as well as how to take part can be found at Every Story Matters.
+People can share their experience of the pandemic with the Inquiry through the Inquiry’s listening exercise.
+Further details and how to take part can be found at Every Story Matters.

 What is Every Story Matters?

-Every Story Matters is the title for the process the Inquiry will set up to provide an opportunity for people to tell us about their experiences without the formality of giving evidence or attending a public hearing.
+Every Story Matters is the title for the process the Inquiry has set up to provide an opportunity for people to tell us about their experiences of the pandemic without the formality of giving evidence or attending a public hearing.
 These experiences will be collated, analysed and fed into the legal hearings via a summary report.
 Further details, as well as how to take part can be found at Every Story Matters.

 Core Participants